SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation: Method

 A direction $\mathbf{d}_j$ is marked as \textit{hit} once any assigned point enters the sphere, and unhit directions form a binary mask $\mathcal{U}_t$.
-Stable uncovered regions (openings or cavities) are detected when the largest unhit component remains consistent over iterations.
+The largest unhit connected component is identified as an opening or cavity after iterations.
 We denote by $\mathcal{N}(j)=\{k\mid (j,k)\in \mathcal{P}\}$ the neighborhood of bucket $j$.
 Boundary buckets are defined as unhit directions adjacent to hit ones:

 For each boundary $\mathbf{d}_j$, the farthest point within tolerance is chosen as a rim sample $\mathbf{p}^*_j$.
 Connected components on the spherical adjacency graph are extracted to identify large uncovered regions.
-Let $\{\mathcal{C}_m\}$ denote all connected components of the unhit set $\mathcal{U}_t, \mathcal{C}_{\max}$ is the largest connected region.
-The principal opening direction is then computed by averaging the largest unhit component: $ \mathbf{n}_{\text{open}} = \frac{\sum_{j \in \mathcal{C}_{\max}} \mathbf{d}_j} {\|\sum_{j \in \mathcal{C}_{\max}} \mathbf{d}_j\|}. $ Finally, the rim points $\{\mathbf{p}^*_j\}$ are fitted with a plane using SVD~\cite{golub1971singular}, yielding the opening orientation and visualizable boundary.
-Compared with RANSAC plane fitting~\cite{fischler1981random}, which can only segment dominant planes, our method can detect cavity openings, enabling the identification of ring-shaped planes surrounding the opening
+Let $\{\mathcal{C}_m\}$ denote all connected components of the unhit set $\mathcal{U}_t$, $\mathcal{C}_{\max}$ is the largest connected region.
+The principal opening direction is then computed by averaging the largest unhit component: $ \mathbf{n}_{\text{open}} = \frac{\sum_{j \in \mathcal{C}_{\max}} \mathbf{d}_j} {\|\sum_{j \in \mathcal{C}_{\max}} \mathbf{d}_j\|}. $ Finally, the rim points $\{\mathbf{p}^*_j\}$ are fitted with a plane using SVD~\cite{golub1971singular} to remove the supporting surface noise points.
+Compared with RANSAC plane fitting~\cite{fischler1981random}, which can only segment dominant planes, our method can detect cavity openings, enabling the identification of ring-shaped planes surrounding the opening.

 \textbf{Real-World Scale Alignment.} Since VGGT produces point clouds that are not in a world-scale metric, we estimate a global scale factor to align the reconstructions with world coordinates.
 Even with known intrinsic parameters, according to the pinhole camera model, monocular geometry cannot determine absolute scale~\cite{hartley2003multiple}.
-Therefore, we calibrate the scale using a reference object or markers of known physical dimensions within the scene.
-Implementation details are provided in supplementary.
+Therefore, we calibrate the scale using a marker of known physical dimensions within the scene.
+Implementation details are provided in the Appendix.